pappybedard/C4D-Mandelbrot-Tutorial-1/README.md

 Project file and tex for Pappy's Tutorials (Mandelbrot Set Rig)

-This is the final project file for the Pappy's Tutorials presentation called "Cinema 4D Tutorial - Mandelbrot Set Rig" I have also included the .jpg file I used for the Xpresso tag icon
+This is the final project file for the Pappy's Tutorials presentation called "Cinema 4D Tutorial - Mandelbrot Set Rig" I have also included the .jpg file I used for the Xpresso tag icon, put the tex directory in the same folder as the project.